Back to our thinking

 Through the custom instructions feature, we gave ChatGPT directions that would be instinctual to an experienced writer.
 Write in a lively, engaging and conversational style (neither too casual nor too formal).
 Use plain language, writing clearly and concisely while maintaining technical precision.
 Ensure your sentences, paragraphs and subsections flow seamlessly from one to the next.
 Avoid repetition, clichés and overused turns of phrase.

 The AI ignored many of these instructions, or else was incapable of following them.
 While we asked for a more natural writing style, the tone veers too casual rather than striking the middle ground between conversational and professional as our version does.
 And despite directions to avoid clichés, ChatGPT includes in its intro: “Generative AI, with its ability to churn out content at an astounding pace, might just be that game-changer.
 But hold your horses!
 It's not all sunshine and rainbows.”
-(That’s just one example; later on ChatGPT channels Stan Lee, advising the reader that “With great power comes great responsibility.”)
+That’s just one example; later on ChatGPT channels Voltaire (or Stan Lee), advising the reader that “With great power comes great responsibility.”

 It’s the kind of writing that’s more likely to elicit eyerolls and guffaws than convert customers.
 Less like a real human, more like a caricature of a content marketer.